Cyrus McCormick was a businessman and inventor best known for his invention of the mechanical reaper which revolutionized farming.

 - Learn more about Appleby’s twine binder at the Manitoba Agricultural Museum.

-- Learn how grain elevators work at Building an Industry.
+- Learn how grain elevators work at the Iowa Agriculture Literacy Foundation.

 - View the video below of the world’s largest combine — the harvester of today!